-Students interested in admission to the Clinical Psychology Ph.D. program are encouraged to acquire experience working in clinical service delivery or research settings.
+Students interested in admission to the Clinical Psychology PhD program are encouraged to acquire experience working in clinical service delivery or research settings.
 There are numerous opportunities to work in faculty research labs as well as gain access to clinical work through various faculty.
 Others may wish to consider securing volunteer positions in mental health service settings.
 Openings for student volunteers often come to the attention of the clinical faculty and the director of clinical student affairs.
-Notices describing such openings are posted in the Clinical Psychology student lounge and lobby on the 6th floor of 80 Fifth Avenue.
+Notices are posted in the Clinical Psychology student lounge and lobby on the 6th floor of 80 Fifth Ave.

-At the time of application for admission to the Clinical Psychology Ph.D. program, the clinical faculty will review letters of recommendation written by those who have supervised the applicant's volunteer work.
+At the time of application for admission to the Clinical Psychology PhD program, the clinical faculty will review letters of recommendation written by those who have supervised the applicant's volunteer work.

 Students should not obtain letters of reference from members of the psychology faculty, since all members of the faculty provide verbal input during the admissions process.

-Students are advised to begin working with faculty members in their research programs early at the M.A. level.
-Whether or not students already have a faculty mentor at the time of application to the clinical program is a factor considered during the admissions process.
+Students are advised to begin working with faculty members in their research programs early at the MA level.
+Whether or not students already have a faculty mentor at the time of application to the clinical program is one factor considered during the admissions process.

-STUDENTS APPLYING WITH AN M.A.
-FROM THE NEW SCHOOL
+NON-MATRICULATED STUDENTS APPLYING WITH A PREVIOUS MA FROM THE NEW SCHOOL

-Students who hold a Master's degree in psychology from NSSR at the time of application must apply directly to the Clinical Psychology Ph.D. program for consideration by completing a Clinical Psychology Ph.D. application.
-Applications are available in December from the Director of Clinical Student Affairs (80 Fifth Avenue, Room 601) and due to the program by 6 P.M. on February 1st.
-Students must apply both to the Clinical Ph.D. program for consideration and to Graduate Admissions to initiate student status.
+Students who hold a Master's degree in psychology from NSSR at the time of application must apply directly to the Clinical Psychology PhD program for consideration by completing a Clinical Psychology PhD application.
+Applications are available in November from the Director of Clinical Student Affairs (80 Fifth Avenue, Room 601) and due by 6 P.M. on February 1st.
+Students must apply both to the Clinical PhD program for consideration and to Graduate Admissions to initiate student status.